 Now that we've bought the big rig, the first challenge is getting it from North Fort Myers to our house in Cape Coral, a distance of about ten miles.
 Simply drive it home?
 Not quite!
-First, the fifth wheel has to be hitched to the truck.
+First, the fifth wheel RV has to be hitched to the truck.
 How to do this is certainly beyond the scope of Janet's and my driving experience.
 While the task seems daunting to us newbies, I remind myself that we see these rigs on the highway all the time, often being driven by geezers, and they manage to do it.
 (By the way, the definition of "geezer" is someone who is older than we are.)
-We don't want to enroll in The Tractor Trailer Truck Training Institute (motto: "any old schmuck can drive a truck"), so we opt for the learning by watching carefully method.
+We don't want to enroll in The Tractor Trailer Truck Training Institute (motto: "with any luck, you can drive a truck"), so we opt for the learning by watching carefully method.

 The day the RV was taken for its inspection (before we bought it), the owners were nice enough to give me a complete run through of how to prep the fifth wheel for towing (taking it from living condition, with its four slides out, all hooked up to water, sewer, and electric utilities, to ready-to-be-hitched condition), and how to connect the fifth wheel to the hitch in the bed of the truck.
 Janet was not with me that day, so I decided to make a video of the whole process.
 (A great idea, because there were so many details, I'd never have remembered them without several reviews, let alone try to explain it all to someone else.)
 Janet and I watch the video, and wonder if we'll be able to do it ourselves.
 We assure each other that since geezers can do it, we'll be able to do it too.